bfok123/Capstone-Project/Blogs/Blog8.md

 ## Planned Improvements ##
 As we initially planned with this project, we plan on making a frontend UI for our model.
 It will allow the user to select a genre, input a topic, input rhymings schemes, and receive a complete song with the given options.

-Also one of our initial goals with this project, we plan on gathering lyrics from different genres using the Genius API in order to train more models on different genres.
+Also one of our initial goals with this project, we plan on gathering lyrics from different genres (ie: hip hop and country) using the Genius API in order to train more models on different genres.

 One of the problems that has been with us since the start is that some generations from our model repeat a word such as 'you' or 'the' many times one after the other.
 We plan on combatting this by setting a limit (2 or 3) on how many times a single word can repeat in one line.
 This should slightly improve the quality of our outputs.